U.S. Route 411: Tennessee

 US 411 enters Tennessee at the southern terminus of its companion SR 33 in the southwestern corner of Polk County.
 The highway crosses the Conasauga River in the hamlet of Conasauga and meets the eastern end of SR 313 (Ladd Springs Road) in Oldfort.
 US 411 parallels the CSX rail line through the hamlet of Ocoee, where the highway expands to four lanes plus a center turn lane and has a partial cloverleaf interchange with US 64 and US 74 (SR 40).
 North of Ocoee, US 411 crosses over the railroad and the Ocoee River and passes through the town of Benton, where the route meets the northern end of SR 314 (Parksville Road).
 The U.S. Highway expands to a divided highway north of the town.
 US 411 intersects and begins to run concurrently with SR 30, crosses the Hiwassee River, passes by Hiwassee/Ocoee Scenic River State Park, and meets the eastern end of SR 163 in the village of Delano.

 US 411 becomes undivided and crosses over the CSX rail line shortly after entering McMinn County.
 In the town of Etowah, the highway follows Tennessee Avenue, meets the western end of SR 310 (Mecca Pike), and SR 30 splits west along David M. Lilliard Memorial Highway.
-The highway becomes divided once again north of town and continues through farmland and countryside before becoming undivided once again before entering the town of Englewood and goes through town passing just east of the downtown area and intersecting and having a short concurrency with SR 39 (Athens Pike; Tellico Street).
+The highway becomes divided once again north of town and continues through farmland and countryside before becoming undivided once again before entering the town of Englewood.
+Here, the highway goes through town passing just east of the downtown area and intersecting and having a short concurrency with SR 39 (Athens Pike; Tellico Street).
 US 411 then becomes a divided highway again as it leaves Englewood and enters countryside once again before crossing into Monroe County.